Which homotopy algebras come from transfer?: Introduction

 The first author proved in \cite{Markl:2006} a much stronger result, providing simple explicit formulas not only for the transferred $A_\infty$-structure and an extension of $g_1$, but also for extensions of $f_1$ and $h$.
 Furthermore, $g_1$ is not required in \cite{Markl:2006} to induce an isomorphism on homology.
 The extensions of both $f_1$ and $g_1$ will play a crucial role in this work.

 The transfers of $A_\infty$-structures over a chain map admitting a left homotopy inverse, as given by the formulas presented in \cite{kontsevich-soibelman:00,Markl:2006,merkulov:98} and recalled in Sec.\ \ref{sec:trans} below, have found applications in many contexts.
 For example, they have been used in geometry~\cite{aka,bara,budur,civ,poli}, homological algebra~\cite{amo,ballard} and mathematical \hbox{physics~\cite{hi,zero}}.
-It is therefore natural to ask which $A_\infty$-structures appear in this way.
+It is therefore natural to ask which $A_\infty$-structures are equivalent to a given transferred one.
 This was the question posed to the first author by Dennis Sullivan during his visit to the Simons Center in June 2019.
-The aim of this note is to give an answer for the case when the chain map \eqref{eq:htt} over which the transfer is performed is a {\it chain homotopy equivalence}, i.e.\ when $f_1g_1$ is chain homotopic to the identity~$\id_{A'}$~as in~\eqref{eq:hmtpy-data}.
+The aim of this note is to give an answer for the case when the chain map $f_1$ in \eqref{eq:htt} over which the transfer is performed is a {\it chain homotopy equivalence} as in~\eqref{eq:hmtpy-data}.
+That is, in addition to the hypothesis that $g_1f_1$ is chain homotopic to the identity $\mathrm{id}_A$, we also assume that $f_1g_1$ is chain homotopic to the identity~$\mathrm{id}_{A'}$.
 If the ground ring is a field, then this is the same as being a quasi-isomorphism\footnote{I.e., a chain map inducing a homology isomorphism.}.

 \begin{conventions*} All algebraic objects in Sections \ref{sec:quest} - \ref{sec:obst} are defined over a fixed commutative unital ring $R$, except Sec.\ \ref{sec:hmpty-cases} where $R$ is a field.
 In Section \ref{sec:Pinf}, we restrict to the case $R=\kk$, where $\kk$ is a field of characteristic zero.
 All graded objects are $\Z$-graded and unbounded; we use homological conventions for all dg objects.
 Given graded $R$-modules $V$ and $W$, we denote by $\Hom_R(V,W)$ the graded $R$-module $\Hom_R(V,W)_n:= \prod_{k \in \Z} \Hom_{R\mathrm{Mod}}(V_k,W_{k+n})$, where $\Hom_{R\mathrm{Mod}}(-,-)$ denotes the internal hom in the category of $R$-modules.
 We denote by $\ua V$ and $\da V$, the suspension and desuspension, respectively, of the graded module $V$.
 Concretely, $(\ua V)_n:= V_{n-1}$ and $(\da V)_n:=V_{n+1}$.